Kung Fu Zen

 What’s Included

-Daily training sessions (e.g., martial arts, meditation, or cultural workshops depending on the program)
+• All programs listed in Itinery (e.g., Kung Fu Healing, meditation, or cultural workshops depending on the program)

 Fully equipped: Your own Qigong outfit as well as a meditation set (cushion & blanket) are included in the travel price.